caiks/TBOT02/README.md

 ent(*add(*aa,*bb)) * (z+v) - ent(*aa) * z - ent(*bb) * v: 221664
 ```

 Let us simulate the dynamic *modelling* of the *2-level* *model* 27.
-In test `induce05` there are 12 *level* 1 actives each with a fixed non-overlapping field-of-view of 30 degrees, and a *level* 2 active.
+In test `induce05` there are 12 *level* 1 actives each with a fixed non-overlapping field-of-view of 30 degrees, and 1 *level* 2 active.
 We begin with an induce threshold *slice size* of 1,000, except for an initial induce threshold *slice size* for *level* 2 of 30,000,
 ```
 /usr/bin/time -v ./main induce05 model046 data009 1000 30000 >model046.log 2>&1